-Maximal number of the shares to be purchased - total value of the Company's treasury shares may not exceed 1/10 of the Company's Authorized Capital.
+Maximal number of the shares to be purchased - total value of the Company's treasury shares including the nominal value of already owned shares may not exceed 1/10 of the Company's Authorized Capital.

-Period during which the company may purchase own shares -18 months from the approval of resolution.
+Period during which the company may purchase own shares - 18 months from the approval of resolution.